Argentine ant: Behavior

 They have been extraordinarily successful, in part, because different nests of the introduced Argentine ants seldom attack or compete with each other, unlike most other species of ant.
 In their introduced range, their genetic makeup is so uniform that individuals from one nest can mingle in a neighboring nest without being attacked.
 Thus, in most of their introduced range, they form supercolonies.

-The Very Large Colony, which covers territory from San Diego to beyond San Francisco, may have a population of nearly one trillion individuals.
+The Very Large Colony, which covers territory from San Diego to beyond San Francisco, may have a population of one trillion individuals as of 2010.

 Conflict does occur between members of different supercolonies.
 In 1997, UC San Diego researchers observed fighting between different Argentine ants kept in lab, and in 2004 scientists began to map out the boundaries of the different supercolonies that clashed in San Diego.
 On the border of the Very Large Colony and the Lake Hodges Colony thirty million ants die each year, on a battlefront that covers many miles.
 While the battles of other ant species generally constitute colony raids lasting a few hours, or skirmishes that occur periodically for a few weeks, Argentine ants clash ceaselessly; the borders of their territory are a site of constant violence and battles can be fought on top of hundreds of dead ants.
 Fights may be halted by adverse weather such as rain.

 In contrast, native populations are genetically more diverse and form colonies that are much smaller than the supercolonies that dominate the introduced range.
 Colonies living in close proximity are territorial and aggressive toward one another.
 Argentine ants in their native South America also co-exist with many other species of ants, and do not attain the high population densities that characterize introduced populations.

 In a series of experiments, ants of the same colony were isolated and fed different diets.
 The hydrocarbons from the diet were eventually incorporated into the cuticle of the subjects.
 Those that had the same diet appeared to recognize one another as kin.
 Those who had at least some overlap in dietary composition also appeared to react non-aggressively to one another.
 These interactions contrasts drastically with the groups that fed on completely different sources, such as those who lived off flies and those that fed on grasshoppers.
 The groups appeared to have incorporated hydrocarbons that were not similar to the others and created an unfamiliar identity cue.
 These groups reacted violently towards each other.
 This suggests that dietary factors affect the recognition cues for colony members.